InitialMoon/my_linux_config/README.md

 > $ eval (ssh-agent)
 > ```
 > This will start the agent and make it available to handle SSH key operations.

+### Step 3

+pip3 is installed, to install tldr, you maybe config your python env before this